-The Lutheran School of Theology at Chicago (LSTC) welcomes applications and nominations to fill a newly endowed faculty chair, the Damm Chair in Leadership, to promote education in leadership within congregations, religious organizations, and nonprofits for LSTC students, alumni, pastors, deacons, and lay leaders in the church.
+The Lutheran School of Theology at Chicago (LSTC) welcomes applications and nominations to fill a newly endowed faculty chair, the Damm Chair in Leadership, to nurture leaders for congregations, religious organizations, and nonprofits.
 This position is tenure-eligible with open rank.

-We seek a practitioner scholar with a record of inspiring teaching who can (1) prepare master’s students for ministry and other vocations by developing skills in change management, conflict transformation, operations and finance, resource development, and other key organizational areas, (2) integrate leadership cultivation into all forms of curricular and cocurricular formation to enrich the formation of students in all six of LSTC’s degree programs, and (3) envision additional audiences for initiatives to enhance pastoral, diaconal, and other forms of leadership including alumni, contextual education supervisors, LSTC faculty and staff, and lay leaders.
+We seek a practitioner scholar with a record of inspiring teaching who can (1) prepare master’s students for ministry and other vocations by developing skills in change management, conflict transformation, operations and finance, resource development, and other key organizational areas, (2) integrate leadership studies into LSTC’s curriculum, and (3) envision additional audiences for initiatives to enhance pastoral, diaconal, and other forms of leadership including alumni, contextual education supervisors, LSTC faculty and staff, and lay leaders.

-- Participating in and contributing to the life of a publicly engaged community of learning as it leans into the future of Lutheran theological education in the Evangelical Lutheran Church in America (ELCA) and throughout the world.
+- Contributing to the life of a publicly engaged community of learning as it helps to shape the future of Lutheran theological education in the Evangelical Lutheran Church in America (ELCA) and throughout the world

-Candidates should hold an academic doctorate or comparable terminal degree and demonstrate capacity for research and publication, as well as teaching.
-Skills and enthusiasm for teaching online and hybrid courses and expertise in using pedagogical media are necessary.
-Strong preference will be given to candidates who are ordained pastors or ordained/consecrated deacons (diaconal ministers and equivalents) in the ELCA or other full communion partners.
+Candidates should hold an academic doctorate or comparable terminal degree and demonstrate capacity for research, publication, and teaching.
+Strong preference will be given to candidates who are ordained pastors or deacons in the ELCA or full communion partners.
 Candidates should demonstrate an explicit commitment to antiracism and openness to prioritize training in antiracism.

-LSTC is committed to produce culturally competent ministerial leaders for the public church.
+LSTC is committed to producing culturally competent ministerial leaders for the public church.
+Active involvement in the church, including the worship life of the seminary, is an essential criterion.
 We affirm that diversity is necessary in all components of the school, including its theological curriculum and faculty.
-Active involvement in the church, including the worship life of the seminary, is an essential criterion.
 LSTC seeks to foster gender, racial-ethnic, and international diversity within its faculty.
 We welcome candidates fluent in languages other than English that may enrich our mission in the highly diverse Chicago metropolitan area.

 About the Lutheran School of Theology at Chicago